 6. Simpson Chubby 3 Best Badger Shaving Brush (CH3B) $210

 The author’s favorite.
-Perfectly Balanced and marvelous haptics even when wet.
-Extremely soft and absorbent silver tip badger hair.
+Perfectly Balanced and pleasant haptics even when wet.
+Incredibly soft and absorbent silver tip badger hair.
 Priced at $190 or €110.

 8. Omega 10048 professional, boar bristle shaving brush $9

-Many Italian barbers use this brush, and one of the best boar bristle brush on the market.
-Priced at $9 you can’t go wrong and you should definitely buy one just to see how you like boar bristles.
+Many Italian barbers use this brush and one of the best boar bristle brush on the market.
+Priced at $9 you can’t go wrong and you should buy one just to see how you like boar bristles.